MyRandomShit/tech-progression/reference_materials/00_secret_history.md

 ### **The Auditor's Relationship to Zero-Prime**

 **Zero-Prime doesn't know the Auditor exists:**
-- Doesn't monitor for monochrome man with clipboard
+- Doesn't monitor for monochrome man in trench coat with clipboard
-- Doesn't detect the drone or spider (stealth tech beyond his capability)
+- Doesn't detect the Alpha/Omega portals (entry/exit happens too quickly)
 - Occasionally sees anomalies in data (unexplained observations)
 - But: Dismisses them as sensor glitches